Skip to main content

 3. Track signing status - Poll regularly to confirm all borrowers have signed

-4. Handle expired links - Re-query disclosureHistory if signing links expire
+4. Handle expired links - Re-query disclosuresHistory if signing links expire

-5. Explain importance - Help borrowers understand that signing disclosures triggers order-outs and moves the loan forward
+5. Explain importance - Help borrowers understand that signing disclosures establishes ITP and triggers order-outs, moving the loan forward